SmartlyDressedGames/Unturned-Docs/LevelAsset.md

 `Has_Clouds` *bool*: disables clouds in skybox when false.
 Defaults to true.

+`Loading_Screen_Music` *array*: randomly selected.
+Refer to music properties.

+`Should_Animate_Background_Image` *bool*: if true, the background image moves left/right with loading progress.
+Defaults to false because maps have important information on the loading screen.

 This is an [Asset v2](AssetsV2.md) class.

 ## Schedulable Weather Properties